 E1.
-Special study options: Identify those programs ava nilable at your institution.
-Refer to the glossary for definitions. □ Accelerated program ⊠ Honors program ☐ Cooperative education program ☐ Independent study ☐ Distance learning ☐ Liberal arts/career combination ☑ Double major Student-designed major ☐ Dual enrollment ☐ English as a Second Language (ESL) □ Teacher certification program ☐ Weekend college ☐ External degree program closely with faculty and peers; an empexamination by outside scholars.
-Cross-registration is available at Bryn Pennsylvania.
-Cooperative exchange p s Program features small groups of students working phasis on independent learning; and a final Mawr and Haverford colleges, and the University of programs are available with Tufts University, and es.
-Study abroad is encouraged and is available to E2.
+Special study options: Identify those programs available e at your institution.
+Refer to the glossary for definitions. ☑ Accelerated program ☑ Honors program ☐ Comprehensive transition and postsecondary pro gram for Independent study students with intellectual disabilities ☑ Internships ☑ Cross-registration ☐ Liberal arts/career combination ☐ Distance learning ☑ Student-designed major ☑ Double major ☑ Study abroad ☐ Dual enrollment ☑ Teacher certification program ☐ English as a Second Language (ESL) ☑ Undergraduate Research ☑ Exchange student program (domestic) ☐ Weekend college ☐ External degree program \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ rogram features small groups of students in emphasis on independent learning; and a final • • • orograms are available with Tufts University, and Study abroad is encouraged and is available to Juniors and Seniors at the local high school are, we College, but they do not receive college credit or a S ith instructor approval, able to take classes at Swarthmore Swarthmore College transcript.
+E2.
 Has been removed from the CDS.
 E3.
-Areas in which all or most students are required to complete some course work prior to graduation: ☐ Arts/finearts ☐ Computer literacy ☐ Mathematics ☐ English (including composition) ☐ Philosophy □ Foreign languages Sciences (biological or physical) ☐ History ⊠ Social science Other (specify): Physical Education, W riting
+Areas in which all or most students are required to co omplete some course work prior to graduation: ☐ Arts/fine arts ☐ Humanities ☐ Computer literacy ✓ Intensive writing ☐ English (including composition) ☐ Mathematics ☑ Foreign languages □ Philosophy ☐ History Sciences (biological or physical) ☑ Physical Education ⊠Social Science ☐ Other (specify):